pierce2r/K-Auto-Updater-Upgrade/README.md

 # K-Auto-Updater-Upgrade

-Do you have problems with your kali-linux lates version? run this program to fix all issues including full-screen issues
+Do you have problems with your kali-linux latest version? run this program to fix all issues including full-screen issues

 command: git clone https://github.com/pierce2r/K-Auto-Updater-Upgrade.git